-Ashley Starr Kinseth muses on the the recent Myanmar-Bangladesh Rohingya repatriation accord.
+Ashley S. Kinseth muses on the recent Myanmar-Bangladesh Rohingya repatriation accord.

 On November 22, Myanmar and Bangladesh signed a Chinese-brokered accord for the tentative repatriation of hundreds of thousands of refugees currently living in Bangladesh.
 The agreement will in principle allow for the return of over 620,000 Rohingya refugees, most of whom fled Myanmar in the wake of a recent military government-backed crackdown under circumstances that many, including myself, have dubbed genocide.